 Do you intend to replace this controller's cache battery?
-Y/N [N] $\mathbf{Y}$ FRUTIL will print out a procedure, but will not give you a prompt.
-Ignore the procedure and press the Enter key.
+Y/N [N] $\mathbf{Y}$ FRUTIL prints out a procedure, but does not give you a prompt.
+Ignore the procedure and press Enter.

 - 3. Set up any additional optional controller settings, such as changing the CLI prompt.
 See the SET THIS CONTROLLER/OTHER CONTROLLER command in the StorageWorks HSG80 Array Controller ACS Version 8.7 CLI Reference Guide for the format of optional settings. - 4.
 Verify that all commands have taken effect.
 Use the following command: